FortySevenEffects/arduino_midi_library/README.md

 -   Software Thru is enabled by default on Serial, but not on other transports.

-## Contact
+## Contact & Contribution

-To report a bug, contribute, discuss on usage, or simply request support, please [create an issue here](https://github.com/FortySevenEffects/arduino_midi_library/issues/new).
+To report a bug, contribute, discuss on usage, or request support, please [discuss it here](https://github.com/FortySevenEffects/arduino_midi_library/discussions/new).

 You can also contact me on Twitter: [@fortysevenfx](https://twitter.com/fortysevenfx).